Mythos finds. Moderne fixes. Every repo, at once.

 CISOs will be asked "what is our exposure to the latest Mythos disclosure?" within hours of each release.
 Without a deterministic remediation pipeline with an audit trail, the honest answer is "we don't know."

-Two halves of the same problem, solved by structure rather than competition.
 Mythos finds a vulnerability.
-The coding agent equipped with Moderne writes the recipe to close it.
-The Moderne Platform defends the perimeter, distributing that recipe across every repository in your code estate, in parallel.
+The coding agent equipped with Moderne writes the deterministic recipe to close it.
+The Moderne Platform scales the fix, running that recipe across every repository in your code estate, in parallel.

 How the agent gets a deterministic blueprint.